Remote voting in the U.S. House hits a second anniversary, but it may be its last - NewsBreak

 Representatives for Lawson, Wilson, Kirkpatrick, Grijalva, Watson Coleman, Sires, Pingree and Fulcher did not respond to messages.

+Thursday, the Florida Phoenix made several efforts to contact both Lawson and Wilson — she represents a South Florida district — but did not receive a response.

+Lawson’s U.S. House district, which stretches across North Florida along the Georgia state line, has become part of controversy and lawsuits over Gov. Ron DeSantis’ congressional redistricting plan, which dismantles the district and divides North Florida Blacks among four districts dominated by white voters.

-In her research, Reynolds found that the two greatest predictive factors, other than party, for how often a member would vote by proxy were the distance from a member’s district to Washington and age.
+In her research, Reynolds, of Brookings, found that the two greatest predictive factors, other than party, for how often a member would vote by proxy were the distance from a member’s district to Washington and age.

 Republicans oppose proxy voting but some use it